Christian meditation: Context and structure

 Building on that theme, E. P. Clowney explained that three dimensions of Christian meditation are crucial, not merely for showing its distinctiveness, but for guiding its practice.
 The first is that Christian meditation is grounded in the Bible.
 Because the God of the Bible is a personal God who speaks in words of revelation, Christian meditation responds to this revelation and focuses on that aspect, in contrast to mystic meditations which use mantras.
-The second distinctive mark of Christian meditation is that it responds to the love of God, as in I John : "We love, for he first loved us".
+The second distinctive mark of Christian meditation is that it responds to the love of God, as in I John: "We love, for he first loved us".
 The personal relationship based on the love of God that marks Christian communion is thus heightened in Christian meditation.
 The third dimension is that the revelations of the Bible and the love of God lead to the worship of God: making Christian meditation an exercise in praise.

 Thomas Merton characterized the goal of Christian meditation as follows: "The true end of Christian meditation is practically the same as the end of liturgical prayer and the reception of the sacraments: a deeper union by grace and charity with the Incarnate Word, who is the only Mediator between God and man, Jesus Christ."
 While Protestants view salvation in terms of faith and grace alone (i.e. sola fide and sola gratia) both Western and Eastern Catholic Christians see a role for meditation on the path to salvation and redemption.
 Apostle Paul stated in Epistle to the Romans that salvation only comes from "God that hath mercy".
 The path to salvation in Christian meditation is not one of give and take, and the aim of meditation is to bring joy to the heart of God.
 The Word of God directs meditations to show the two aspects of love that please God: obedience and adoration.
 The initiative in Christian salvation is with God, and one does not meditate or love God to gain his favor.

-Role of the Holy Spirit
+Holy Spirit's role

 In Western Christian teachings, meditation is usually believed to involve the inherent action of the Holy Spirit to help the meditating Christian understand the deeper meanings of the Word of God.
-In the 12th century, decades before Guigo II's the Ladder of the Monk, one of his predecessors, Guigo I, emphasized this belief by stating that when earnest meditation begins, the Holy Spirit enters the soul of the meditator, "turns water into wine" and shows the path towards contemplation and a better understanding of God.
+In the 12th century, decades before Guigo II's the Ladder of the Monk, one of his predecessors, Guigo I, emphasized this belief by stating that when earnest meditation begins, the Holy Spirit enters the soul of the meditator, "turns water into wine" and shows the path toward contemplation and a better understanding of God.

 In the 19th century, Charles Spurgeon affirmed this belief within the Protestant tradition and wrote: "The Spirit has taught us in meditation to ponder its message, to put aside, if we will, the responsibility of preparing the message we've got to give.
 Just trust God for that."
 In the 20th century, Hans Urs von Balthasar paraphrased this teaching as follows: